 Metal Gear Rising: Revengeance

-Another wonderful action from Platinum Games, in which the abilities of ninja cyborg were realized.
+Another wonderful action from Platinum Games, in which the abilities of ninja cyborgs were realized.
 Metal Gear Rising: Revengeance created a unique character and incorporated it into a stylish and spectacular struggle.
 The player will get a lot of emotions and aesthetic pleasure together with the main character Ryden.

 Capcom released the game with incredible gameplay and made a revolution in terms of visual effects, quality, and style.
 Onimusha took its place in the list of the best samurai games and was able to compete with such powerful projects as Devil May Cry.
 Don’t forget about the unique and fascinating gameplay that the Japanese studio presented for us.